UARK-LaserByte/photon-laser-tag-system/README.md

 - Finishing UDP interactions
 - Finishing the design document
 - Standardizing the UI for the entire application

+**Sprint #4**:
+- Finishing the project
+- Adding UI tweaks
+- Make the game loop
+- Fix any bugs

 ## Design Document